 The past year has been exciting for the Java community!
 There have been countless innovations made to popular technologies within the Java ecosystem.
-In our latest survey, we asked the community, what are the big trends in Java architecture for 2022?
+In our latest survey, we asked the community what they think the big trends in Java architecture are for 2022.

 Java Architecture Overview

 We asked respondents to share the architecture of the primary application they develop.
 Microservices-based applications were the most popular at 32%, followed by monolithic applications at 22%.